 That’s why some people find it helpful to calculate their daily intake of macronutrients and note their actual consumption.

-Once you get used to the ketogenic lifestyle, you’ll have a better idea of how much protein and carbohydrates you can eat to stay in ketosis.
+Once you get used to the ketogenic lifestyle, you’ll better know how much protein and carbohydrates you can eat to stay in ketosis.

 Especially since everyone’s body is different, tracking the exact nutrients you need to maintain ketosis can prevent you from not reaching your goals.

-Therefore, to customize your eating pattern to your body, knowing when you’re in ketosis is essential.
+Therefore, knowing when you’re in ketosis is essential to customize your eating pattern to your body.

 5. Learn How to Know When You Are in Ketosis